Les Tanner: Life

-Les Tanner won the 'Cartoonist of the Year' award in London in 1960 whilst working for the Daily Sketch, followed by two Walkley Awards in Australia in 1962 and 1965 respectively.
+Les Tanner won the 'Most promising new cartoonist of the year' award in London in 1960 whilst working for the Daily Sketch, followed by two Walkley Awards in Australia in 1962 and 1965 respectively.
 Back in Australia, he took his early interest in clay modelling to new heights, producing several tongue in cheek busts of Sir Robert Menzies.

 When Graham Perkin Editor of The Age newspaper in Melbourne offered him the position of Chief Political Cartoonist, Tanner agreed and for the next thirty years until he retired in 1997, he satirized politicians and gained a large fan base for his efforts.
 Once in Melbourne and in collaboration with Gus and Betty McLaren, Tanner produced a series of toby jugs of Sir Robert Menzies, as well as a nice line in Sir Henry Bolte mugs- examples of which can be found at The National Portrait Gallery in Canberra.
 Loyal fans also flocked to his popular Saturday column "Tanner with Words".

 In 1999, Tanner received a 'Golden Quill Award' for 'Lifetime Achievement in the Arts'.
 Apart from a prolific career as a cartoonist, Tanner co-wrote several books on black and white art.
 He made an animated film called Letter to a Vandal and was an actor and set designer for the New Theatre from 1946 until 1955.
 In 1986, he worked as a voice coach for Sir Donald Pleasence for the film Ground Zero, which starred Colin Friels.
 Pleasence's character in the movie was a scientist who had contracted throat cancer, following British nuclear tests at Maralinga.
 Tanner, a throat cancer sufferer, was pleased to help Pleasence learn to operate a Servox speech aid for his role.

 After his death, the Black and White Society of Australia described him as follows: "Les Tanner was pre-eminent as a social commentator in the medium of black and white art in 20th Century Australia."